 - After putting the seawater strainer back together, make sure that the seacock valve is Open BEFORE using the component/system. - Seawater strainers are used to filter incoming seawater in some seawater intake systems.
-NOTE: Not all seawater intake systems have seawater strainers. - If equipped, the seawater strainer is located near the seawater intake system's seacock. - Check the strainers for leaks and/or debris every time you use your boat. - Refer to the seawater strainer instruction sheet for cleaning and maintenance information.
+NOTE: Not all seawater intake systems have seawater strainers. - If equipped, the seawater strainer is located near the seawater intake system's seacock. - Refer to the seawater strainer instruction sheet for cleaning and maintenance information.